zCloak Network Introduces Valid ID in Public Beta: A Solution for Web3 Entity Identity

-HONGKONG, CHINA, April 11, 2023/EINPresswire.com/ -- zCloak Network's new product, Valid ID, officially launches public beta today.
+zCloak Network's new product, Valid ID, officially launches in public beta today.
 Valid ID is a new product for entity identity registration and verification.
 As the Web3 industry grows, the on-chain trust issue has become prominent.
 Traditional identity solutions such as CA and PKI or PGP and Web of Trust have inherent problems.
 Now the zCloak team proposed a new solution: Multi-Party Attestation Based Web of Trust, and launched the Valid ID platform based on it.

 Valid ID is designed to provide a secure and decentralized way for organizations to prove their identity and issue credentials.
 Users can complete all operations on the platform with an Ethereum wallet in addition to the zCloak zkID wallet. zCloak implemented DID and VC enables any organization to onboard the platform and provide attestation services to other organizations, effectively creating a decentralized trust network.
 Valid ID also provides unique protection in a cryptographic and legally binding way to verify and anchor the real identity of organizations, ensuring the authenticity and validity of organizations.